 Wear whatever you are comfortable in.
 Trainers should be fine for shorter walks, though it can be muddy.
 For longer walks, we recommend walking trainers or walking boots.
 Walking boots are best for hills and mountainous areas.
 Also, bring waterproof clothing and an extra layer of clothing such as a fleece in case the weather changes for the worse.
 For urban evening strolls, most of our members just wear work shoes.

-If you have an idea for a walk or if you wish to lead a walk, please click here to enter the details, or email email@example.com to contact our walks coordinator.
+If you have an idea for a walk or if you wish to lead a walk, please submit the details using our form, or email firstname.lastname@example.org to contact our walks coordinator.